 6. Oracle

-Oracle Corporation is advancing its position in the data center GPU market through Oracle Cloud Infrastructure (OCI).
-OCI provides GPU-based compute instances tailored for AI, machine learning, and high-performance workloads.
+The Oracle Cloud Infrastructure (OCI) provides GPU-based compute instances tailored for AI, machine learning, and high-performance workloads.
 Oracle integrates GPUs from top vendors with its autonomous cloud services to deliver optimized AI and analytics solutions.
 Oracle focuses on combining GPU acceleration with robust security and enterprise-grade cloud services, appealing to large organizations in finance, healthcare, and telecommunications.

 7. Tencent Cloud